Akash-shakya/RFID_Implementation_Program/README.md

 • 14 : Frame length <br>
 • F0-06 : Command Code for Set Power<br>
-• 13 : 13H , in Decimal It is 19 So power is set to 19 dBm<br>
+• 13 : 13H in Hex means 19 in Decimal, So power is set to 19 dBm<br>
 • 00-00-00-00-00-00-72-61-70-69-64-72-61-64-69-6F : Password of RFID module<br>
 • 3117 : CRC<br>